gmansawesome/synthetic-monitoring-MW/README.md

 Once installed test if working by going to http://localhost:3000/

 ## Usage
 The platform consists of 3 key components: the ping monitor, Prometheus, and Grafana.
 These components communicate and share data through localhost instances.
-By default, ping monitor sends data into
+By default, ping monitor sends data into localhost:8000, prometheus at localhost:9090, and Grafana at localhost:3000.

+First, adjust the settings of the ping monitor, navigate to config.yml in the monitor folder.
+There, you can configure the target website ("website"),  the number of packets ("duration"), localhost port ("port"), and sleep duration between pings ("sleep").
+Also add your port to the target list of "prometheus.yml".

+Once desired settings are configured, run "main.py" and "prometheus.exe".
+Navigate to the localhost for prometheus and select Status -> Targets to confirm it's reading from your ping monitor localhost.

+Finally, you can go to the Grafana localhost and sign in with Username: Admin, Password: Admin.
+Add prometheus as a data source, and create a new dashboard to begin visualizing using your data.